pyvista/pyvista/joss/paper.md

 and plotting routines without compromising on the speed of the C++ VTK backend, enabling researchers to rapidly explore large datasets, communicate their spatial findings, and facilitate reproducibility.

-At its core, `vtki` is a pure Python helper module for VTK that interfaces back to VTK data objects through NumPy [@numpy] and direct array access.
-This package expands upon VTK's data objects by creating classes that extend their VTK counterpart.
-VTK data objects passed to `vtki` have an added layer of functionality on top of those objects providing an accessible and intuitive interface back to the VTK library to foster rapid prototyping, analysis, and visual integration of spatially referenced datasets.
 Figure 1 demonstrates an integrated scene of geospatial data generated by `vtki`; to learn more about how this visualization was created, please visit [PVGeo's FORGE project website](http://forge.pvgeo.org).